isomerpages/moe-beaconpri/_school-information/School Service Providers.md

 #### School Dental Clinic

+The school dental clinic will be open on alternate weeks.
+Please refer to [HERE](https://drive.google.com/file/d/14ZaQsyodpe0x8dADttVObBB-FH0iMT5E/view?usp=share_link) for the Dental Clinic Opening Days.
 Please contact 91141358 (call/SMS/WhatsApp) to make an appointment for dental services.

+In the event that the clinic is closed, students who need urgent dental treatment may contact Bukit Panjang Primary Dental Clinic at 91142186.

+For emergency dental treatment such as facial/gum swelling, severe toothache and dental trauma, please contact School Dental Centre via email at [Contact\_YPS@hpb.gov.sg](mailto:Contact_YPS@hpb.gov.sg).

 #### School Uniform Supplier